Key Takeaways

 It’s therefore crucial that product pages perform well for the end user.

-However, Baymard’s latest e-commerce UX Product Page benchmark reveals that only 48% of the top-grossing US and European e-commerce sites have a “decent” or “good” product page UX performance — and no sites have a “perfect” performance.
+However, Baymard’s latest e-commerce UX Product Page benchmark reveals that only 49% of the leading US and European e-commerce sites have a “decent” or “good” Product Page UX performance — and still no sites have a “perfect” performance.

-Our e-commerce UX Product Page benchmark contains 13,000+ product page usability scores that have been manually reviewed and scored by Baymard’s team of UX researchers.
+Our Product Page UX benchmark contains 18,000+ product page usability scores that have been manually reviewed and scored by Baymard’s team of UX researchers.

-Additionally, our database now contains 11,000+ best and worst practice examples from the top-grossing e-commerce sites in the US and Europe (performance verified).
+Additionally, our database now contains 16,000+ best and worst practice examples from the leading e-commerce sites in the US and Europe (performance verified).

 In particular, we’ll outline 15 best practices applicable to most e-commerce sites.